logo

 Monitoring Low-Lying Placenta Throughout the Pregnancy

-If you are diagnosed with a low-lying placenta in pregnancy, your doctor will monitor the placenta's position regularly.
+If you are diagnosed with a low-lying placenta during pregnancy, your doctor will monitor it's position regularly.
 You will be suggested additional ultrasounds, especially during weeks 28 and 32 to check whether the placenta moves upwards as the uterus expands.

 If you are approaching the due date, yet the placenta is still on the lower side, there is a possibility of a planned C-section to ensure your and your baby's safety.
 This extra monitoring can be overwhelming, but it is crucial for the baby's safety.
 Always be in touch with your doctor and keep monitoring the placenta's position for the safe delivery of your baby.